-Did you know that more than half of adults aged 65 and older take 4 or more prescription drugs?1 For many, it’s because they’re managing conditions like high blood pressure, diabetes and/or arthritis.2 Chronic pain is also common, and many take prescription opioids—some at high doses—to get relief.3 Yet research shows that only a small percentage of patients who take prescription opioids are also prescribed naloxone.3 Read on to learn more about the importance of naloxone for older adults on medications, and why loved ones and/or caregivers should keep a naloxone product like Kloxxado® (naloxone HCl) nasal spray 8 mg on hand for emergencies.4
+Did you know that more than half of adults aged 65 and older take 4 or more prescription drugs?
+For many, it’s because they’re managing conditions like high blood pressure, diabetes and/or arthritis.
+Chronic pain is also common, and many take prescription opioids—some at high doses—to get relief.
+Yet research shows that only a small percentage of patients who take prescription opioids are also prescribed naloxone.
+Read on to learn more about the importance of naloxone for older adults on medications, and why loved ones and/or caregivers should keep a naloxone product like KLOXXADO® (naloxone HCl) Nasal Spray 8 mg on hand for emergencies.

 Many older adults are prescribed opioids

-According to a 2021 article published in the Journal of the American Geriatrics Society, nearly 3 million adults received prescription opioids between 2011 and 2015, and half of them were older than 65.5 And while overall opioid prescribing has declined over the last decade, prescription opioid fill rates have remained high in older patients.5
+According to a 2021 article published in the Journal of the American Geriatrics Society, nearly 3 million adults received prescription opioids between 2011 and 2015, and half of them were older than 65.
+And while overall opioid prescribing has declined over the last decade, prescription opioid fill rates have remained high in older patients.

 Older adults are often prescribed multiple medications

-As people age and require multiple medications, they can encounter a number of drug-related risks.2 Physical changes can affect how the body uses and breaks down certain medicines.2 Cognitive changes can lead to a forgotten dose or other medication errors.6 Taking multiple medications can also increase the chances of dangerous drug interactions.2 Consider opioids and antidepressants or anti-anxiety medicines, for example.
-People who take both face a higher risk of accidental opioid overdose because of how these medications interact.3 And here’s something else to think about: Many older people are at risk for this specific type of drug interaction.3 A 2022 study of Medicare patients showed that nearly a quarter of participants took both high daily doses of opioids (ie, ≥50 morphine milligram equivalents, or MMEs) and CNS active drugs (eg, anti-anxiety drugs, antidepressants, muscle relaxers and/or anticonvulsants).3 The combination can be risky, so it’s important to be prepared for an opioid overdose emergency.7
+As people age and require multiple medications, they can encounter a number of drug-related risks.
+Physical changes can affect how the body uses and breaks down certain medicines.
+Cognitive changes can lead to a forgotten dose or other medication errors.
+Taking multiple medications can also increase the chances of dangerous drug interactions.
+Consider opioids and antidepressants or anti-anxiety medicines, for example.
+People who take both face a higher risk of accidental opioid overdose because of how these medications interact.

 Most older adults who take opioids do not receive naloxone

-Naloxone can be given safely to people of all ages, from infants to elderly adults.8 However, research has shown that naloxone is underprescribed among the older patients who may need it most.3,5 In spite of the higher overdose risk faced by patients who were taking both opioids and CNS active medications, one study showed that just 9% received naloxone over a 2-year period.3 In a survey of primary care providers who prescribe opioids to older adults, 87% indicated that they rarely or never prescribe naloxone to older patients.5
+Naloxone can be given safely to people of all ages, from infants to elderly adults.
+However, research has shown that naloxone is underprescribed among the older patients who may need it most.
+In spite of the higher overdose risk faced by patients who were taking both opioids and CNS active medications, one study showed that just 9% received naloxone over a 2-year period.
+In a survey of primary care providers who prescribe opioids to older adults, 87% indicated that they rarely or never prescribe naloxone to older patients.

 Protect your older loved one from accidental opioid overdose

-• Make a List9—Write down all the prescription drugs, over-the-counter medicines, vitamins and supplements your loved one takes.
+- Make a List—Write down all the prescription drugs, over-the-counter medicines, vitamins and supplements your loved one takes.
 Encourage them to share this information with all of their healthcare professionals.

-• Create a Single Point of Contact9—Fill all prescriptions at the same trusted pharmacy.
+- Create a Single Point of Contact—Fill all prescriptions at the same trusted pharmacy.
 That way, the pharmacist can help your loved one avoid dangerous prescription drug interactions and duplicate prescriptions.

-• Know the Signs of Opioid Overdose10—Opioid overdose is a life-threatening medical emergency.
-Here’s what to look for:
+- Know the Signs of Opioid Overdose—Opioid overdose is a life-threatening medical emergency.
+Some signs of an opioid overdose include:

 – pale face and skin that is clammy to the touch